-Opioids have caused or contributed to more than 450,000 deaths over the past two decades, and the crisis is far from over.
-Drug companies like Purdue Pharma (maker of OxyContin), distributors like CVS and Walmart, and others are facing legal action from states, cities, counties—and a wave of "mass tort"-style litigation from individual plaintiffs may be coming.
+Opioids have caused or contributed to more than 450,000 deaths over the past two decades.
+Drug companies like Purdue Pharma (maker of OxyContin), distributors like CVS and Walmart, and others are facing legal action on a number of fronts, including from state, city, and county governments.

 It's fairly safe to say that Purdue Pharma's OxyContin kicked off the opioid crisis in the 1990s.
 Purdue and its owners, the Sackler family, are accused of aggressively marketing opioid drugs and misleading the public on just how addictive they are.

 In 2007, Purdue pleaded guilty to federal criminal charges that it had misrepresented OxyContin's risks to stakeholders.
 Ten years later, the U.S. Department of Health and Human Services declared the opioid epidemic a national crisis.
 Since then, we have reached an average 50,000 opioid-related deaths a year in the U.S., and the numbers continue to rise.

 In December 2017, the Judicial Panel on Multidistrict Litigation consolidated 64 opiate actions into federal court in Ohio for pretrial proceedings in what is known as "multidistrict litigation."
 These lawsuits, filed primarily by counties and cities, allege that: